 A Kubernetes-Cluster typically consists of a controlplane (running the Kubernetes API, the etcd database, and other components) and worker nodes - (virtual) servers, which run the actual workloads (applications etc.).

-The controlplane of all iMKE-Clusters is managed by the iMKE-platform itself and is not accessible for customers.
+The controlplane of all GKS-Clusters is managed by the GKS platform itself and is not accessible for customers.

-The worker-nodes of a cluster need to be configured via a
+The worker nodes of a cluster need to be configured with a

 Machine Deployment.
 The customer can control:

-- Number of Nodes of course you can choose how many worker-nodes you want to have in total.
+- Number of Nodes you can choose how many worker nodes you want to have in total.

-- SSH-Keys if enabled for your cluster and if your Nodes have a public IP (Floating IP), you can connect to your worker-nodes via SSH, i.e. for extended debugging.
+- SSH-Keys if enabled for your cluster and if your nodes have a public IP (Floating IP), you can connect to your worker nodes with SSH, i.e. for extended debugging.